rowanho/postcorr/README.md

 ### Fingerprinting

 Contains code for making representation of documents/strings into fingerprints - sets of hashed numerical values.

 ### Iohandler

-Functions that help convert from OCR format to our common document format and back again.
-Plans to support some commonly used formats like
-ALTO and PAGE.
+Functions that help read / write to text files.

 ### Correction